XDeFi-tech/jsonpa4/README.md

 type - new type of the path

-possible types: `'string', 'number', 'bool'`
+possible types: `'string', 'number', 'bool', 'date'`

 ### "copy"